New Kadampa Tradition: History

+Between 1987-1990, Kelsang Gyatso engaged in a meditation retreat in Scotland, during which time he wrote several books and developed new study programs.
+After completing his retreat, in April 1991 he announced the formation of the New Kadampa Tradition as an independent organisation, and invited the centers he had established to join.
+In 1992, Manjushri Mahayana Buddhist Center was legally incorporated as a registered Charity separate from the FPMT.

 Practices

 Scholars of Buddhism such as Robert Bluck, Daniel Cozort, David Kay, and Helen Waterhouse have described the formation of the New Kadampa Tradition as unusual among Tibetan Buddhist groups.
 Unlike those other organisations, NKT intentionally distinguishes itself from the traditions that preceded it and its contemporaries.
 It does this while also emphasising the purity of its Tibetan lineage.

 Kelsang Gyatso said his aim was to establish an independent movement which directly followed the "pure" teachings of Je Tsongkhapa and which focussed exclusively on the translations and commentaries of Geshe Kelsang himself.
 Waterhouse has described this view as sectarian.
 According to Kay, the NKT defines itself in this way to show that it is adapted for the needs of Westerners, but also to emphasise that it alone is guardian of "the pure tradition of Tsongkhapa in the modern world".

 Tibetologist Robert Barnett says the NKT is unusual in its criticism and rejection of mainstream Tibetan Buddhism.
 Kelsang Gyatso himself severed ties with the Gelug teachers in India and Tibet, establishing himself as the organisation's sole religious authority.
 In 1996, Kelsang Gyatso was formally expelled by the Sera Je Monastery for his worship of Dorje Shugden and criticism of the Dalai Lama, and had his geshe degree revoked.

 Bluck sees an "apparent contradiction between claiming a pure Tibetan lineage and complete separation from contemporary Tibetan religion, culture and politics."
 University of Oxford professor Peter Clarke has characterised the NKT-IKBU as a "controversial Tibetan Buddhist New Religious Movement", not because of any moral failings but because of the NKT-IKBU's separation from contemporary Tibetan Buddhism.
 The NKT-IKBU disagrees that there is a contradiction, saying: "It is possible to be a follower of Je Tsongkhapa's lineage but not a Tibetan Buddhist, just as a child of Russian immigrants to America may consider themselves American but not Russian."

 The NKT's isolation from mainstream Tibetan Buddhism conversely gave a new identity to Kelsang Gyatso's followers, who built many new centres rapidly and were able to distinguish themselves from other traditions, including their more inclusive rivals such as the Friends of the Western Buddhist Order (now the Triratna Buddhist Community).
 Despite its separation from contemporary Tibetan Buddhism, the commitments undertaken by NKT members also include maintaining "a deep respect" for all Dharma teachings and other Buddhist traditions.
 When asked about sectarianism between the Gelugpas and other schools of Tibetan Buddhism, Kelsang Gyatso said that "the Kagyupas as well as the Nyingmapas and the Sakyapas" also have "a complete path to enlightenment".